Oiplikao/Oiplikao.FastRespawn/README.md

 # Oiplikao.FastRespawn
-Respawn without pressing a button
+R2Northstar mod that makes respawning "instant" without pressing any buttons (usually Space).
+This doesn't allow you to skip replays.